The Best Vegan Cereals To Start Your Day Right

 The word cereal itself can mean many things and is best described as a spectrum.
-On the one hand, you have organic and natural snacks that only contain wheat, fruits, and nuts.
+On the one hand, you have organic and natural snacks that only contain wheat, fruits, and nuts (such as oatmeal, Cheerios and Rice Krispies).
 Whereas on the other end you have cereals that are pumped full of sugar, artificial sweeteners, colors, and preservatives.

 So can vegans eat cereal?
 Of course, they can!
 We just have to make sure we know what we’re eating, before we eat it.
 To give you an idea of what to look out for when searching for vegan cereals, here are some of the top ingredients to avoid.

 Common Ingredients to Avoid

 Many vegans often forget that they’re not allowed to eat honey.
 Remember, honey comes from bees which therefore makes it an animal by-product.
 You might think taking honey from bees is not harming them, but in fact, it does something much worse.